You are here

 And then it was time to turn our attention from cowboys to opera.
 We headed to nearby Spearfish where we interviewed Johanna Meier, world famous opera singer, who grew up in the area and has now retired to her childhood home.
 She first appeared onstage when she was a few weeks old and, since then, her opera career has taken her across the country and around the world.
 Although she doesn’t perform anymore, she keeps busy with a number of other projects.
-A few years ago, she helped found the Spirit of the Hills Wildlife Sanctuary right outside of town and she’s currently remodeling the doll museum she runs next door to her home.
+A few years ago, she helped found the Spirit of the Hills Wildlife Sanctuary (now closed) right outside of town and she’s currently remodeling the doll museum she runs next door to her home.

 Johanna recommended Killian’s Tavern for dinner and we were glad we took her suggestion.
 The staff was friendly, the burgers were tasty and the beer was plentiful!
 After dinner, we drove back south to Rapid City where we’d be spending our last night at The Rushmore Hotel & Suites.